 Here’s the bottom line: Keeping your team efficient is often the difference between hitting or missing your number.

 The #1 thing that is absolutely critical for productivity—and without it nothing else can work—is complete and accurate business and sales activity data.
 But it's not enough to just track the data.
-It needs to be embedded into key workflows like 1:1s and surfaced as a single source of truth so reps can track their deals and managers can easily understand the health of the pipeline and where they have risk.
+It needs to be embedded into key workflows like one-on-one sales meetings and surfaced as a single source of truth so reps can track their deals and managers can easily understand the health of the pipeline and where they have risk.

 Clari automatically tracks critical sales activity data from a variety of systems, including email, calendar, sales enablement tools, and more, so reps don’t have to manually add it to the CRM.
 This data is then visualized in a single pane for reps and managers alike, giving them the power to inspect the health of their deal in 4 easy steps.

 If you knew these 4 data points on every deal your team is working, you’ll know to avoid the tire kickers and focus on the right deals.
 You’ll know what’s likely to slip and what other delays you can pull forward.
 You’ll also know when a deal is not getting enough attention or actually too much attention.
-You’ll have a clear line of sight not only into this quarter but next quarter too.
+You’ll have a clear line of sight not only into this quarter but next quarter, too.

 Here’s how it works: